puneet-ekline/ekline-kubernetes-website/content/en/docs/tutorials/stateful-application/zookeeper.md

 ### Testing for liveness

-Configuring your application to restart failed processes is not enough to keep a distributed system healthy.
+Configuring your application to restart failed processes is not enough to keep a distributed system functioning optimally.
 There are scenarios where a system's processes can be both alive and unresponsive, or otherwise unhealthy.
 You should use liveness probes to notify Kubernetes that your application's processes are unhealthy and it should restart them.